EnterpriseDB/cnp-bench/README.md

 It is suggested to label nodes and use node selectors to avoid pgbench and PostgreSQL pods running on the same node.
-By default, the chart expects the nodes on which pgbench can run to be labelled with `workload: pgbench` and the node for CNP instances to be labelled with `workload: postgresql`.
+By default, the chart expects the nodes on which pgbench can run to be labelled with `workload: pgbench` and the node for CNP instances to be labelled with `workload: postgres`.

 ``` sh
 kubectl label node/NODE_NAME workload:pgbench